Priler/PlaceHoldMachine/README.md

 # PlaceHoldMachine

 Advanced &amp; easy2use Python class for making image placeholders.
-Supports massive convertion with the speed of light.
+Supports massive conversion with the speed of light.

 # Benefits
   - Requires only Python (both 2.x and 3.x supported) and PIL to be installed on your system